ziqizhang/jate/README.md

 # <a name="contrib"> Contributing to JATE

 JATE is a research software that originates from an [EPSRC](https://epsrc.ukri.org/) funded project '[Abraxas](http://gow.epsrc.ac.uk/NGBOViewGrant.aspx?GrantRef=GR/T22902/01)'.
-As you may appreciate, since the project terminated, there is no more funding to support the software and therefore all subsequent development and its current maintenance have been undertaken voluntarily by the team.
+As you may appreciate, since the project termination, there is no more funding to support the software and therefore all subsequent development and its current maintenance have been undertaken voluntarily by the team.
 JATE is far from perfect and yet we are trilled to see it becoming one of the most popular free text mining tools in the community, thanks to your support.
 1We are also keen to make it better and therefore, we would be grateful for your contributions in many forms:

 ### <a name="story"> Tell us your use case with JATE